questionnaires

 A structured needs assessment to determine whether fertility-aware tracking features are right for your cycle monitoring goals.

 Period trackers range from simple calendars to full fertility monitoring platforms.
-The difference matters because fertility features require daily commitment, sometimes specialized hardware, and a tolerance for detailed body literacy logging that not everyone needs.
-This assessment helps you determine whether fertility tracking serves your goals or whether basic cycle prediction is enough.
+The difference matters.
+Fertility features require daily effort, sometimes specialized hardware, and a tolerance for detailed logging that not everyone needs.
+This assessment helps you decide whether fertility tracking serves your goals or whether basic cycle prediction is enough.
 Question 1: What Are You Trying to Achieve?
 What's the primary outcome you want from tracking?
 Option A: Know when my period is coming.
 You want a countdown, not a science project.
-Basic cycle prediction is sufficient.
+Basic cycle prediction is enough.
 Option B: Understand my ovulation timing.
 You want to know when you're fertile, whether for conception or avoidance.
 This requires fertility features.
 Option C: Investigate cycle irregularities.
-You're gathering data for a healthcare provider about inconsistent cycles, unusual symptoms, or suspected conditions.
+You're gathering data for a healthcare provider about inconsistent cycles, unusual symptoms, or a suspected condition.
 Option A does not require fertility tracking.
-Option B absolutely does.
+Option B does.
 Option C may benefit from fertility data depending on what your provider wants to see.
 Question 2: Are You Trying to Conceive?
 Is pregnancy a current goal?
 Option A: Yes, actively trying.
-Fertility trac
+Fertility tracking gives you ovulation estimates, fertil